-B. Accomplishments/Planned Programs (\$ in Millions, Article Quantities in Each) FY 2012 FY 2013 FY 2014 guidance, test management, safety vertification and educational materials required to implement new policies and improve weapon system reliability.
-Title: Early Involvement 3.793 3.766 0.000 Articles: 0 0 Description: Supports the Commanding General's early involvement initiative which positions acquisition certified liaison officers at 2 Joint and 9 Army Program Executive Offices (PEO), TRADOC/ARCIC, REF, JIEDDO, and RDECOM.
+B. Accomplishments/Planned Programs (\$ in Millions, Article Quantities in Each) FY 2013 FY 2014 FY 2015 Description: Supports the Commanding General's early involvement initiative which positions acquisition certified liaison officers at 2 Joint and 9 Army Program Executive Offices (PEO), TRADOC/ARCIC, REF, JIEDDO, and RDECOM.
 Assigned personnel provide continuous support to materiel and combat developers from the inception of their programs.
 The early involvement of LNOs supports the sections of the ATEC Mission Essential Task List (METL) that apply to ongoing contingency operations.
 ATEC performance continues to meet 120 day rapid equipping requirement set by the CSA.
 Liaison officers continue to enable ATEC to sustain rapid, flexible T&E support in the evaluation of Rapid Initiative Systems, Counter IED systems, and Urgent Material Releases.
 Effort results in cost savings, cost avoidance and critical design efficiencies being identified early in a system's development, thereby avoiding more expensive product improvement programs later in a system's life cycle.
 T&E efficiency gains continue to be realized through early identification of instrumentation, modeling and simulation tools, and other resources needed for testing, as well as making more efficient use of data from developmental testing and experiments.
-FY 2012 Accomplishments: Continued support of the Commanding General's early involvement initiative which positions acquisition certified liaison officers at 2 Joint and 9 Army Program Executive Offices (PEO), TRADOC/ARCIC, REF, JIEDDO, and RDECOM.
-FY 2013 Plans: Continues support of the Commanding General's early involvement initiative which positions acquisition certified liaison officers at 2 Joint and 9 Army Program Executive Offices (PEO), TRADOC/ARCIC, REF, JIEDDO, and RDECOM.
-Accomplishments/Planned Programs Subtotals 62.845 62.765 65.274
+FY 2013 Accomplishments: Continued support of the Commanding General's early involvement initiative which positions acquisition certified liaison officers at 2 Joint and 9 Army Program Executive Offices (PEO), TRADOC/ARCIC, REF, JIEDDO, and RDECOM.
+All Early Involvment costs for HQ ATEC will be charged to Program Element 0605898AM65 in FY14 and beyond.
+Accomplishments/Planned Programs Subtotals 57.037 65.240 55.039